Fluxonide/uptime-raycast/README.md

 # System Uptime

-Check the uptime of your system directly from Raycast.
+Check the uptime of your system directly from Raycast for Windows.

 ## Features